HerrMotz/bachelor-thesis/publication/main.typ

 === Architecture
 Given RDF's predominant use in web contexts, opting for a web application was a natural choice.
 The backend was designed to be both explainable and traceable.
 While several functional programming languages are well-suited for this purpose, Rust#footnote[http://www.rust-lang.org] emerged as the preferred option due to its ability to compile to WebAssembly#footnote[http://webassembly.org], enabling native execution in a browser.

-#todo[Das hier hört sich nicht natural an, es ist mir ncith so richtig klar, was das noch für advantages hat die nicht schon vorher gesagt wurden und warum.
+#todo[Das folgende hier hört sich für mich nicht natürlich an, es ist mir nicth so richtig klar, was das noch für advantages hat die nicht schon vorher gesagt wurden und warum.
 Entweder ausführen was für weitere advantages, oder streichen.
 Extensible, Efficient and maintain formal precision -> in welcher Hinsicht?
 Hier vielleicht konkretisieren oder streichen.]

 This approach offered a compelling advantage over a traditional server-client architecture.
 The resulting combination of architectures is extensible, efficient, and maintains formal precision.